jccrosby/smart-ai-adoption/slides.md

 <!--
 Six Core Principles

-1. Strategic Alignment: You're looking to solve specific problems and those problems must be aligned with your business goals.
+1. Strategic Alignment: where you look to solve specific problems aligned with your business goals.
    1. You need to know the _why_ before _what_.
-2. Data Readiness & Governance: You need data quality, accessibility, security, and governance because poor data leads to failure.
+2. Data Readiness & Governance: You need to ensure data quality, accessibility, security, and governance because poor data leads to failure.
-   1. Basically,  Garbage in equals garbage out.
+   1. Basically, garbage in equals garbage out.
 3. Skills & Culture: AI adoption is going to require technical skills and a supportive culture.
-   1. A supportIve culture that encourages experimentation, learning, and sharing.
+   1. That supportIve culture encourages experimentation, learning, and sharing.
-   2. If A that doesn't already exists, it can be difficult to foster, but it's well work the effort.
+   2. Which can be difficult to foster if it doesn't already exists, but it's worth the effort.
-4. Technology & Infrastructure: You're going to need to select the right tools that are compatible with existing workflows.
+4. Technology & Infrastructure: You're going to need to select the right tools that are compatible with existing workflows and processes.
-5. Ethics & Responsibility: You're going to need to make sure ethical considerations are in place from the beginning.
+5. Ethics & Responsibility: Those considerations need to be in place form the beginning - Fairness, transparency, privacy, security
-   1. Fairness, transparency, privacy, security
+   1. And you need to be willing to update and adjust when and where it makes sense in a way that makes sense
-   2. Be willing to update and adjust where and when it makes sense
+6. An Iterative Approach: You know you're solving specific problems
-6. An Iterative Approach: You know you're solving specific problems, and you'll start with small pilots.
+   1. Based on those problems start with small experiments
-   1. Then learn from those pilots and introduce the successful ones.
+   2. Then you can execute and learn from those experiments
-   2. Basically you're looking for short feedback cycles and continuous learning.
+   3. Because you're looking for short feedback cycles so you can learn and adjust appropriately

-Keeping these principles in mind is going ot help focus the efforts and make informed decisions.
+Keeping these principles in mind is going ot help focus the efforts and help to make better informed decisions.
 -->

 ---
 layout: new-section